huseinzol05/water-healer/README.md

 **water-healer**, Extension of Streamz to update Kafka consumer offset for every successful sink.

-This library also added streaming metrics, auto-shutdown, auto-graceful and additional functions to stream pipeline.
+This library also added streaming metrics, auto-shutdown, auto-graceful, checkpointing and additional functions to stream pipeline.

 ## Table of contents